 Katherine Craft is a born and raised Texan with low vision who has been known to introduce herself multiple times to the same person at a party.
 She has extensive experience as a playwright and theatre maker - she has an MFA in Screenwriting from the University of Texas at Austin, and holds an MA in Applied Drama from Goldsmiths College at the University of London.

-She's the creator and writer of the Snap Original Series Kappa Crypto, an NBC/Snap production, and is currently writing on a new Apple TV+ comedy series.
+She's the creator and writer of the Snap Original Series Kappa Crypto, an NBC/Snap production, and most recently wrote on the Apple TV+ series Best Foot Forward, premiering July 2022.

 She received a 2017 HBOAccess Writing Fellowship, and her pilot Halfway, written as part of the program, premiered at Tribeca Film Festival in April 2019.
-She has written and produced several short narrative films, including June (2018), which won first place in the HBO 2018 Asian Pacific American Visionaries showcase, and Charlotte and Charlie (2018), which was a finalist in the 2019 PBS Online Film Festival.
-Her one-act play DIY was staged in April 2018 as part of the Down for #TheCount series at the Bishop Arts Theater in Dallas, Texas.
+She has written and produced several short narrative films, including June, which won first place in the HBO 2018 Asian Pacific American Visionaries showcase, and Charlotte and Charlie, which was a finalist in the 2019 PBS Online Film Festival.
+Her one-act play DIY was staged as part of the Down for #TheCount series at the Bishop Arts Theater in Dallas, Texas.

 She also founded Conspire Theatre, a nonprofit that uses theatre to work with women during and after incarceration, and was a teaching artist for arts education organizations in Austin, Chicago, and London.
 She was the Hotline Coordinator for the Lilith Fund, an abortion fund in Austin, TX, for six years.
 She currently splits her time between LA and Austin.